yehia67/documentation/client-libraries/0.1/account-module/js/combine-balance.md

     });
     ```

-    You should see that how many IOTA tokens were sent to your address as well as the bundle hash:
+    You should see how many IOTA tokens were sent to your address as well as the bundle hash:

     ```
     Sent 1000 to TIZJIRDCZPRJMMVKSGROPKE9VGIQKOLOUSX9MCUTOEQBBHPMLYBVKBPCXJKY9SDWX9FVMOZTWNMVVEYKX in bundle:  RXIA9CBEOASNY9IRIARZFGDLK9YNGW9ZHJGJLUXOUKVGCZLPNDKALFHZWHZKQQXFTIHEIJJPN9EURO9K9